 Just remember you need to be able to get past the car on either side and in and out of it.
 You also need to allow for car doors to easily open and to ensure you won’t bang your head.

 The rest of your garage is a blank canvas!
-So to achieve a clean, organised, mess-free garage, you’ll need to keep things off the (very limited) floorspace with a mix of storage options, choosing from racks, cabinets and shelving to simple hooks on pegboard.
+To achieve a clean, organised, mess-free garage, you’ll need to keep things off the floor.
+When it comes to garage storage ideas, the trick is to have a mix of storage options, such as racks, cabinets, shelving and simple hooks on pegboard.

-Figure out where you’ll want things to go, and how much storage you will need to incorporate everything neatly.
-Place any items needing to be placed near power outlets, and create storage around those items.
+Figure out where you’ll want things to go, and how much storage you will need to incorporate everything.
+Place items near power outlets where necessary, and create storage around those items.

-It often helps to organise the contents into designated zones (such as Sporting / Garden / Tools) and to group similar products.
-But let’s take a look at some images to help us visualise all the wonderful garage storage solutions.
+It often helps to organise the contents into designated zones (such as Sporting / Garden / Tools).
+Then you can group similar products.
+But let’s take a look at a bunch of other garage storage solution tips.

 1. Go light and bright

-Take this opportunity to freshen up what is typically a dark space, by painting the room a light or white colour.
+Decluttering your garage?
+As a starting point, remove every item currently in your garage.
+Then only put things back after a thoughtful culling process.
+And when your garage is empty, you can take the opportunity to freshen up what is typically a dark space.
+It’s a good idea to paint the room a light or white colour.
 The lighter the room, the more inviting it will be, not to mention easier to keep clean.

 2. Have great lighting

-If you’ll use it as any kind of workshop or studio you’ll already insist on decent task lighting, but don’t underestimate great ambient lighting as well.
-It’s rare for a garage to have sufficient natural light, so add a gorgeous statement lamp.
+If you’ll use it as any kind of workshop or studio you’ll already insist on decent task lighting.
+But don’t underestimate great ambient lighting as well.
+It’s rare for a garage to have enough natural light, so add a gorgeous statement lamp.

 Oh, you thought that’s what your garage itself was for?
-But there’s really no reason why your garage has to resemble Hoarder Central, piled up with random cardboard boxes, plastic bags and old toys.
-Yes, we all have junk—it just doesn’t seem as bad when the trunks look like this…
+But there’s no reason why your garage has to resemble Hoarder Central, piled up with random cardboard boxes, plastic bags and old toys.
+Yes, we all have junk—it just doesn’t seem as bad when it’s in lovely containers.

 4. Use tools as decoration